-Emerge will show the full dex breakdown down to the package level of all code that can be attributed to a single owner.
+Emerge will show the full dex breakdown down to the class level of all code that can be attributed to a single owner.

 By default, Emerge makes no assumptions about how dex is obfuscated.
 If provided obfuscation mappings, bundled automatically in AABs or zipped with uploaded APKs, Emerge will attempt to reverse any obfuscation using the provided mapping file.